NSS-Day-Cohort-55/client-side-mastery/book-1-yellow-brick-code/chapters/HTML_LAYOUT_COMPONENTS.md

 Make sure you use good BEM-style class names for each element in your components.
 Put a comment above each component explaining what it is.

-Once you complete this part, push your project to GitHub.
+> REQUIRED: Once you complete this part, initialize a local git repo in this project's directory.
+Add and commit your work.
+Then create a repo on Github and push up your project.

 #### Part 2